Skip to main content

 “Aniruddha.
 Listen, whatever your father said in anger…” Trilochan made him look up “You are not going anywhere, this is my house too.”

 “I am sorry, Jetha Moshai.
 My responsibilities towards Bondita are now greater than staying here.
 I can’t let her face rebuke and insults for absolutely no fault of her own every day.”
 His words made Trilochan look at Bondita with the hope of her making him understand.
-She stared back at Aniruddha in silence as he added “And I don’t think Bondita is knitted to stay in a place where she can be insulted.
-I promised you I will not leave home.”
+She stared back at Aniruddha in silence as he added, “And I don’t think Bondita is knitted to stay in a place where she can be insulted.
+I promised you I would not leave home.”
 Aniruddha looked away.
 He folded his hands “I am sorry I have to break that promise for a vow I made to protect her.”
-Bondita shook her head teary-eyed.
+Bondita shook her head, teary-eyed.
 She didn’t want to be that woman who broke a household.
-But he was right, she couldn’t stay somewhere, where the priority was not the respect of the women of the household either.
+But he was right, she couldn’t stay somewhere where the priority was not the respect of the women of the household either.

 “Bondita.”
 He stared right back at her and she for the first time realised he was hurting “Pack everything.
 We are leaving tomorrow.”
 He walked away to the study room.
 Trilochan sank back on the couch, worry swept across his face.